abrand93/03-challenge-Javascript/README.md

 Java Script password genirator

 ## Description
-For this project I wanted a password genrator that included upper and looser case lettser.
+For this project I wanted a password generator that included upper and lower case letters.
 Also, numbers and special characters

 ## Why